LukePappa/Ourism/simple.md

-Attunement to pure being is one's true purpose.
+Attunement to being itself is one's true purpose.